Far Beyond Driven: Tour

-Pantera toured South America, and were accepted into another "Monsters of Rock" billing.
+Pantera toured South America, and were accepted into another Monsters of Rock billing.
 At that festival on June 4, 1994, the Abbott brothers got into a scuffle with journalists from the music magazine Kerrang! over unflattering cartoon depictions of drummer Vinnie Paul.
 Then in late June, Anselmo was charged with assault for hitting a security guard after he prevented fans from getting on stage, Anselmo was released on $5,000 bail the next day.
 The trial was delayed three times.
 In May 1995, he apologized in court and pleaded guilty to attempted assault and was sentenced to 100 hours of community service.
 Pantera continued their tour of the United Kingdom and eventually the United States in mid to late 1994, where the band was opened for by fellow heavy metal bands Sepultura and Prong.
 The tour of Far Beyond Driven also took Pantera to Australia and New Zealand for the first time in November–December 1994.
-The tour ended in March of 1995 with another run through the United States, this time with Type O Negative opening.
+The tour ended in March 1995 with another run through the United States, this time with Type O Negative opening.